Thelukepet/course/assignments/A3-spark.md

 that we could hand over to the 2018 chairs.
 Your blog post would discuss the choices you make (I would expect that the blog post is supported by a new Spark Notebook that you should push to the assignment repo).

+__If you choose the data integration problem for your blog post, do make sure that you do not publish the datasets themselves publically, and only describe the analysis.__

 ### Done

 When you completed the assignment, push your blog post to the first assignment's repository